patil215/tjctf-2016-writeups/misc/tsundere/tsundere.md

 }
 ```

-First, we check to make sure every character of the input is either a lowercase letter or a string.
+First, we check to make sure every character of the input is either a lowercase letter or a number.
 Then we split up the string into chunks of 5 and append the result of calling `routine1` on each chunk of 5 characters.
 Finally, we check this output with a hardcoded string to determine if our flag is right.
 At this point I set off on reversing `routine1`.
 The work I did to reverse it can be found [here](tsundere.java).

 At the point where I stopped working on `routine1` (the method is incomplete) I decided to take a step back and think about what the function was doing.
 It used a lot of seemingly random and certainly destructive bit shifts, among other weird loops and calls (such as Math.sin() at one point).
 I checked if the length of the final output string was divisible by 32, and it was.
 That made `routine1` seem very suspicious.
 Guessing that `routine1` was an implementation of md5 called on 5 character blocks of the input string, I split the output string into blocks of 32 and decrypted each one using [hashkiller](https://hashkiller.co.uk/md5-decrypter.aspx).
 My hunch was correct, and we got the flag!